abhishek-07/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    `Broadcast streams` : This stream is meant for the individual messages that can be handeled one at a time.
 Multiple `listener` can listen at a time and it also gives the user the chance to listen after the cancellation of the previous subscription.

-9. What is a `Flutter Inspector` ?
+10. What is a `Flutter Inspector` ?

    `Flutter Inspector` is a tool that helps in visualizing and exploring the widget trees.
 It also helps in understanding the present layout and rectify the layout issues.

-10. Is CI/CD possible in `Flutter`?
+11. Is CI/CD possible in `Flutter`?

    Yes, CI/CD is possible in `Flutter`.
 There is CI/CD tool dedicated to `Flutter` the name is `CODE MAGIC`.
 With the help of `CODE MAGIC` we can easily automate the process of CI/CD for flutter apps from single automation.

-11. What’s the difference between `hot reload` and `hot restart`?
+12. What’s the difference between `hot reload` and `hot restart`?
      Hot reload maintains the app state while updating the UI almost instantaneously whereas Hot restart resets the app state to its initial conditions before updating the UI.

-12. What are Null-aware operators in `Flutter` ?
+13. What are Null-aware operators in `Flutter` ?

      Dart offers some handy operators for dealing with values that might be null.

      a.One is the ??= assignment operator, which assigns a value to a variable only if that variable is currently null<br>
      b.Another null-aware operator is ??, which returns the expression on its left unless that expression’s value is null, in which case it evaluates and returns the expression        on its right

-13. What is use of `Navigation.push` and `Navigation.pop` function?
+14. What is use of `Navigation.push` and `Navigation.pop` function?

     The `push` method is used to add a route to the stack of routes managed by the navigator.
 The `pop` method is used to remove the current route from the stack of routes managed by the navigator.

+15. What is ScopedModel / BLoC Pattern?

+	ScopedModel and BLoC (Business Logic Components) are common Flutter app architecture patterns to help separate business logic from UI code and using fewer Stateful Widgets.

+Scoped Model is a third-party package that is not included into Flutter framework.
+It's a set of utilities that allow you to easily pass a data Model from a parent Widget down to its descendants.
+In addition, it also rebuilds all of the children that use the model when the model is updated.
+This library was originally extracted from the Fuchsia codebase.

+BLoC stands for Business Logic Components.
+It helps in managing state and make access to data from a central place in your project.
+The gist of BLoC is that everything in the app should be represented as stream of events: widgets submit events; other widgets will respond.
+BLoC sits in the middle, managing the conversation.

+16. Given the following widget:
+	""
+		class MyWidget extends StatelessWidget {
+		  final personNextToMe = 'That reminds me about the time when I was ten and our neighbor, her name was Mrs. Mable, and she said...';

+		  @override
+		  Widget build(BuildContext context) {
+		    return Row(children: [
+		      Icon(Icons.airline_seat_legroom_reduced),
+		      Text(personNextToMe),
+		      Icon(Icons.airline_seat_legroom_reduced),
+		    ]);
+		  }
+		}

+	""
+	There is a text overflow on some narrow devices: How would you fix this?
+	Solution-
+			Expanded(
+  				child: Text(
+    					personNextToMe,
+  				),
+			),